 We generated and solved temporal configuration path problems for feature models with 500 features.
 We successively increased the number of time steps involved in the configuration path to produce larger and larger configuration paths.
 The maximum number of changes per configuration checkpoint were bounded to 1/4 of the total number of features.
-We solved 100 randomly generated configuration path problems per feature model size.
+We solved 100 randomly generated configuration path problems per problem size.

 Results and analysis.
-The results from the experiment are shown in Figure 9.
+The results from the experiment are shown in Figure 8.
 This figure shows the solving time in milliseconds for the configuration path derivation versus the total number of time steps in the configuration problem.
-As shown in Figure 9, the solving time scales roughly linearly with the number of time steps.
+As shown in Figure 8, the solving time scales roughly linearly with the number of time steps.

-Figure 9: Automated Configuration Time for Varying Numbers of Time Steps
+Figure 8: Automated Configuration Time for Varying Numbers of Time Steps

 The apparent linear scaling of the technique with respect to the number of time steps is a promising result.
 Although more work is needed to show that this linear scaling continues for different configuration path properties, these results indicate that the technique may scale well as the number of time steps grows.
-Our future work will further investigate the scalability of the technique and improve MUS-CLES's CSP formulation.
-We also note that standard CSP solving algorithms, such as branch and bound appear to work well for these problems even though they have exponential worst case time complexity.
-However, it may be possible to develop new solving algorithms that provide better performance for special classes of multi-step configuration problems.
-Based on the results, we ended agreeing that the null hypothesis we proposed have been proved and MUSCLES can rapidly identify the configuration path with hundreds of features and 10 or more steps.
+Our future work will further investigate the scalability of the technique and improve MUSCLES's CSP formulation.
+We also found that standard CSP solving algorithms, such as branch and bound appear to work well for these problems.
+However, it may be possible to develop new solving algorithms that provide better performance.